genome/ptero-apis/petri.md

 ## Available HTTP Callbacks
-Any response code other than HTTP 200 (OK) will be considered an error, and the callback will be retried.
+Any response code other than HTTP 201 (CREATED) will be considered an error, and the callback will be retried.

 ### Notification
 Sent to notify the consumer application that a particular transition in the net